Other TMJ Treatment Options Available at Austin Smile Creations

 Physical Therapy / Chiropractic Manipulation

-A component of TMD problems that is related to bad posture and normal wear and tear relating to physical activity of different levels.
+A component of TMD problems that is related to bad posture, spinal injuries and normal wear and tear relating to physical activity of different levels.
 Granted, people with a lot of accidents are more prone to residual problems than most.
 Any accident that can be described as a sudden impact relating to an accident or a sports related injury certainly can be contributing to a life of muscle problems and joint malfunction.
-The possibilities are vast and the results often misdiagnosed.
+The possibilities are vast and the symptoms are often misdiagnosed.
 Thorough evaluations of postural problems by qualified professionals are very important and should never be overlooked.
 Dr. Gotun frequently involves other professionals to evaluate the general health of his patients.
 There is a wide variety of possible contributing factors and if ignored, the consequences can be devastating.

 We live in a society that enjoys an enormous amount of effective drugs to help us cope with undesirable physical and mental problems.
 One of the sad facts of life is that many of them are not curing the problems but rather limiting the perception of the seriousness and the extent of the disease by an individual and thereby contributing to escalation of the problem by dulling the symptoms.
 For example, we can walk on a broken leg if we are under the influence of pain medication strong enough to hide the actual pain and original damage.
 But in spite of that, we also can, under proper supervision, use drugs to speed up healing and recovery.